yangyi02/sequential_chance_constrained/README.md

 # Sequential Convex Approximations to Joint Chance Constrained Programs: A Monte Carlo Approach

 ## Introduction
 This is a Matlab implementation of the sequential convex approximation algorithms for joint chance constrained problem.
-It includes a comparison between both conditional value-at-risk (CVaR) and sequential convex approximation for value-at-risk (VaR).
+It includes a comparison between both conditional value-at-risk (CVaR) and sequential convex approximation for value-at-risk (Iterative dc).

 ## Using the code
 Use Matlab to run `example_run.m` directly.
 You may expect to see the result figure below: